PARADE REGISTRATION IS NOW OPEN

 Known for its crystal blue skies, year-round sunshine, stunning landscape, palm tree lined streets and starry nights the City of Palm Springs comes alive during the annual Pride Celebration.
-Rainbow flags and glitter will fill the streets as the ever present Mount San Jacinto Mountains star in the most scenic Pride Parade in the world.
-The parade steps off at 10am at Tachevah and travels south along historic Palm Canyon Drive to the opening gates for the Pride Festival at Amado Rd.
+Rainbow flags and glitter will fill the streets as the ever-present Mount San Jacinto Mountains star in the most scenic Pride Parade in the world.
+The parade steps off at 10 am at Tachevah and travels south along historic Palm Canyon Drive to the opening gates for the Pride Festival in central downtown.

-At the end of the parade route all vehicle traffic will go east to Indian Canyon and turn left.
-Dismantling will occur between Amado and Alejo on Indian Canyon Dr. All parade contingents will dismantle in this area.
+At the end of the parade route, all vehicle traffic will go east to Indian Canyon and turn left.
+Dismantling will occur on Indian Canyon Dr. All parade contingents will dismantle in this area.
 Floats and vehicles can tear down and become street legal in this temporary holding area.
 All vehicles must be out of traffic lanes when the parade ends and the street reopens to traffic.

-The staging area be closed to local traffic at 6:00am Sunday November 6.
-Palm Canyon Dr will be closed from Vista Chino to W. Baristo Rd.
+The staging area is closed to local traffic at 6:00 am Sunday, November 3.
+Palm Canyon Dr will be closed from Vista Chino to Barristo.
 Enter the staging area driving south on Palm Canyon Dr at Vista Chino and N. Palm Canyon Dr. Please follow the check in instructions that will be sent to all contingents seven to ten days before the parade.

 Please plan a little extra time as regular parking becomes scarce downtown as the start of the parade nears.
 Everyone is encouraged to park between Uptown and Downtown and east of Palm Canyon Dr.